antfu/contribute/README.md

 Before you start to work on a feature pull request, it's always better to open a feature request issue first to discuss with the maintainers whether the feature is desired and the design of those features.
 This would help save time for both the maintainers and the contributors and help features to be shipped faster.

-For typo fixes, it's recommend to batch multiple typo fixes into one pull request to maintain a cleaner commit history.
+For typo fixes, it's recommended to batch multiple typo fixes into one pull request to maintain a cleaner commit history.

 ### Commit Convention